-Enrollments for currently enrolled students and Applications for new preschool siblings are accepted on January 12, 2023.
-Applications for any tier of enrollment can be submitted on or after that date.
+Registration for enrollment for currently enrolled students, new Military students, and siblings of current students are accepted on and after January 12, 2024.
+Registration for Civilian families will be accepted on and after January 26, 2024.
+Applications for any tier of enrollment can be submitted on or after January 26, 2024.
 Invitations to enroll will be sent out based on the tiered schedule below using the application submission date and time to determine first-come first-served status.